Trauma & Grief Center Joins The Hackett Center for Mental Health

 With support from the New York Life Foundation, and in partnership with the National Child Traumatic Stress Network, Dr. Kaplow and her colleagues have developed a series of handouts for parents and caregivers to help support children facing bereavement, including in the context of the pandemic.

-View and download the TAG Center handouts.
+View these handouts and other information on the TAG Center Resources page.